-It’s a town steeped in sweet tea, smoked meats, and the produce of Appalachia, but Greenville’s restaurants have migrated beyond a picturesque downtown and found a foothold with avid diners in adjacent neighborhoods.
-From the arts district of the Village of West Greenville to reimagined buildings in Midtown and the outdoor hub of Travelers Rest, eating in Yeah That Greenville is more tapestried than ever.Read More
+It’s a town steeped in sweet tea, smoked meats, and seasonal produce, but Greenville’s restaurants have migrated beyond a picturesque downtown and found a foothold in adjacent neighborhoods.
+From reimagined buildings in Midtown and the outdoor hub of Travelers Rest, eating in “Yeah That Greenville” is a place built for dining out.Read More

 18 Essential Greenville, South Carolina, Restaurants